How to Store & Preserve Watercolor Paintings

 Say No to Plastic Sleeves

 Another thing to remember is that you should never keep your art in plastic sleeves for prolonged durations of time.
 Keeping it packed like this for transport temporarily is usually not a problem, but longer durations pose a risk to the painting.
+Condensation can take place inside plastic sleeves that can cause irreversible damage, and if you have to use them for storage, it’s best to at least get acid-free sleeves.

 Never Touch the Surface Directly

 Try to prevent your hands and fingers from getting into direct contact with the surface of your painting.
 Unnecessary touching of the surface can increase the chances of damaging the finished product.
+At the very least, consider using gloves when you do have to move the artwork to lower the risk of contamination.

 Use Appropriate Packaging Materials